anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

 portal.start()
 ```

 As you can see, not much going on here other than importing my CaptivePortal class and running its `start()` function.
-Let's code that up now in a new file:
+I'll write that class and method in a new file like this:

 ```python
 # captive_portal.py